-In this post, we’ll discuss everything that you need to know about Drop.
+In this Drop app review, we’ll discuss everything that you need to know.
 From the company’s history to all of the benefits, we’ve got you covered.
 If you want to learn about a new way to get free rewards, read on.

 On the About page of Drop’s website, they describe the app as a “financial technology company focused on bringing value to millennials.”
 Their aim is to help users earn rewards from places they already shop.

 Drop allows you to earn points from all sorts of different brands.
 I was happy to see that there are companies that you’d make everyday purchases from.
 This means that there’s no extra spending required, and you can still live frugally.
 Some of the major brands displayed on their main page include:

 - Whole Foods

 According to CrunchBase, Drop was founded in August of 2015.
 The current team behind the company consists of CEO Derrick Fung and eight other employees.

 The company headquarters are located in Canada, and they expanded to an NYC office as they grew.
 Drop is backed by several major investors, including ones who funded Angie’s List, Dollar Shave Club, and other successful businesses.